Carrie Dennett, MPH, RDN, CD

 I have a background in journalism, and several years ago I found myself writing about health and wellness for a health management company.

-Eventually, I had the big “epiphany” that eating well and moving our bodies often were super important for staying healthy and feeling good in our bodies.
+Eventually, I had the big “epiphany” that eating well and moving often were super important for staying healthy and feeling good in our bodies.

 My interest in nutrition grew, and I made it a point to keep up with the latest nutrition research.
 Constantly reading “Eat this!” news stories followed a few months later by a “Wait…on second thought, don’t eat that!” story made me realize that it was no wonder that we’re so confused about what to eat.